timofeysie/cypress-cucumber/docs/first-gherkin.md

 Here we work from a raw Javascript to provide a base for a Cucumber file using gherkin syntax in a yml format to use natural language like the above to test our web app.

+## The basics

-Imagine we have a web page with a nav elements we want to test.
+Imagine we have a web page with navigation elements we want to test.

 In this example we use the cypress\support\page_objects\PostsList.js file this project like this: